Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 Sampling bias and class imbalance bias are notable challenges in computational cybergrooming research. \textbf{\em Sampling bias} occurs when the sampling process disproportionately favors certain groups or outcomes, limiting generalizability~\cite{bogdanova2014exploring, Eilifsen_Shrestha_Bours_2023, gupta2012characterizing, Gunawan16, Munoz_Isaza_Castillo_2021, Wang21-eancs, amer2021detection}.
 To reduce this bias, researchers employ \textbf{\em random sampling} to select diverse subsets, improving representativeness.
 For instance, \citet{bogdanova2014exploring} randomly sampled 20 chat logs from the Cybersex and NPS chat corpora to build a testing dataset for detecting cyberpedophilia. \citet{Eilifsen_Shrestha_Bours_2023} implemented a \textbf{\em dynamic sampling method} that adjusts sliding window sizes based on conversation flow to capture a broader range of grooming behaviors.
 Similarly, \citet{Gunawan16} randomly selected grooming conversations from the PJ dataset and non-grooming conversations from Literotica to enhance model robustness. \citet{amer2021detection} applied \textbf{\em stratified sampling}, ensuring training data for artificial neural networks covered diverse sexual harassment scenarios and chat predator detection.
 These approaches minimize bias by creating datasets that better represent various online interactions.

 \textbf{\em Class imbalance bias} arises when one class (e.g., predatory or non-predatory conversations) dominates, skewing model performance by favoring the majority class~\cite{Borj_Bours_2019, cano2014detecting, fauzi2020ensemble}.
-Studies address this issue using \textbf{\em fixed sampling}, \textbf{\em data augmentation}, and \textbf{\em synthetic data generation}. \citet{cano2014detecting} applied fixed sampling, adding a predefined number of samples, such as randomly selecting 3,304 sentences, to balance datasets. \citet{Borj_Bours_2019} leveraged the PAN12 dataset, which contains 64,911 regular and 2,016 predatory conversations, and attempted to reduce imbalance by selectively removing overrepresented conversations.
+Studies address this issue using \textbf{\em fixed sampling}, \textbf{\em data augmentation}, and \textbf{\em synthetic data generation}. \citet{cano2014detecting} applied fixed sampling, adding a predefined number of samples, such as randomly selecting 3,304 sentences, to balance datasets. \citet{mujtaba2025edgeaiguard} leveraged GPT-4 for data augmentation to enhance detection robustness under limited labeled data. \citet{Borj_Bours_2019} leveraged the PAN12 dataset, which contains 64,911 regular and 2,016 predatory conversations, and attempted to reduce imbalance by selectively removing overrepresented conversations.
 Additionally, researchers integrate datasets such as ChatCoder2~\cite{kim2020analysis, milon2022take, Michalopoulos14-gars} and PAN2013~\cite{anderson2019intelligent} to enhance the representation of underrepresented classes.
 However, while these methods improve balance, they may oversimplify the complexity of real-world grooming interactions.

-Models trained using \textbf{\em generative adversarial networks (GANs)} can simulate synthetic grooming conversations that mimic real-world interactions, providing more diverse training samples.
-This method reduces overfitting to specific linguistic patterns, ensuring that models remain effective across varied datasets.
-For instance, GANs have been employed to generate synthetic data in fraud detection, enhancing classifier performance by addressing class imbalance issues~\cite{strelcenia2023survey}.
-Further, \textbf{\em reinforcement learning-based bias correction} can adjust decision boundaries dynamically, making classification systems more adaptable to nuanced grooming behaviors.
-A reinforcement learning framework has been introduced to mitigate biases acquired during data collection, thereby improving model fairness and adaptability~\cite{lewis2013reinforcement}.
+Models using \textbf{\em generative adversarial networks (GANs)} can generate synthetic grooming conversations that resemble real interactions, enriching training data and reducing overfitting to specific linguistic patterns.
+GAN-based data augmentation has improved classifier performance in domains such as fraud detection by addressing class imbalance~\cite{strelcenia2023survey}.
+Additionally, \textbf{\em reinforcement learning-based bias correction} can dynamically adjust decision boundaries, enhancing fairness and adaptability in classification systems~\cite{lewis2013reinforcement}.